 MMM: Why did you decide to shoot the movie with a smartphone instead of a traditional camera?

-Skwarko: I don’t have any “real” cameras.
+Skwarko: I didn’t have any other cameras.
 So I had to shoot with what I had, my iPhone 6.

 MMM: Was “Steam” your first smartphone movie?